Welcome to American Ski Jumping … News, History, & Hall of Fame

 at the Mt Frontenac golf course south of Red

-Wing MN, more than 100 attendees were taken
+Wing MN, more than 100 attendees were taken in

-area.
-It is a spectacular location, overlooking
+a spectacular location, overlooking the hilly terrain

 Bryan Sanders, 1992 Olympian and president of the American Ski Jumping HOF was the MC.